Fiancé of missing Colorado woman arrested for her murder

 By Keith Coffman

-DENVER (Reuters) - The fiancé of a 29-year-old Colorado woman who vanished nearly a month ago from a small mountain town was arrested on Friday for her murder although authorities have not located the young mother's body, police said.
+DENVER (Reuters) - The fiancé of a 29-year-old Colorado woman who vanished nearly a month ago from a small mountain town was arrested on Friday on murder charges in her disappearance, though investigators have yet to locate the young mother's body, police said.

-Patrick Frazee, 32, is being held without bond on suspicion of first-degree murder and solicitation to commit murder in the slaying of Kelsey Berreth, Woodland Park Police Chief Miles De Young said at a news conference.
+Patrick Frazee, 32, is being held without bond on suspicion of first-degree murder and solicitation to commit murder stemming from the presumed slaying of Kelsey Berreth, Woodland Park Police Chief Miles De Young said at a news conference.

 "While we have not found Kelsey at this time, information has been developed that has helped to narrow down our search," De Young said.
 "Sadly, we do not believe Kelsey is still alive."

-The arrest warrant affidavit has been sealed and authorities declined to say what led to Frazee's arrest.
+The arrest warrant affidavit was sealed, and De Young declined to explain how Frazee became a suspect, other than investigators' belief that the victim - mother of the couple's 1-year-old daughter - was slain at her home.

-A spokeswoman for Frazee's lawyer, Jeremy Loew, said he will issue a statement later on Friday.
+A lawyer from the public defender's office was appointed to represent Frazee, according to court documents.
+That office has a policy of never commenting on pending cases.

-Frazee, who was arrested by police and Federal Bureau of Investigation agents at his ranch in Florissant, 13 miles (21 km) west of Woodland Park, is the father of the couple's one-year-old daughter, Kaylee.
-The child had been staying with Frazee but is now in protective custody, De Young said.
+Frazee was arrested by police and agents of the Federal Bureau of Investigation at his ranch in Florissant, 13 miles (21 km) west of Woodland Park.
+The couple's daughter, Kaylee, had been staying with Frazee, but is now in protective custody, De Young said.

-Kelsey Berreth was last seen publicly on Nov.
-22 on surveillance camera video entering a Safeway grocery store in Woodland Park, about 90 miles southwest of Denver.
+Berreth was last seen in public on Nov.
+22, when surveillance camera video caught her entering a grocery in Woodland Park, about 90 miles southwest of Denver.

 Frazee told police he saw Berreth when he picked up Kaylee later that afternoon, De Young said last week.

-Three days later, Berreth's employer received a text message from her telephone, saying she would not be coming into work for a week, police said, and that same day her cellphone signal connected with a tower near Gooding, Idaho, some 700 miles away.
+Three days later, Berreth's employer received a text message from her cell phone saying she would be absent from work for a week, police said, and that same day her cell phone signal was picked up by a tower near Gooding, Idaho, some 700 miles away.